AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

         current = current.children[char]
 ```

+{% aside %}
-*There's one line missing that I'll mention in the next section.
+There's one line missing that I'll mention in the next section.
 It's not going to complicate things at all.
+{% endaside %}

-## 2. Checking if a Word Exists in a Trie
+## 2. Checking if a Word Exists

-This operation proceeds in a manner similar to insert, except we're not creating new nodes.
+This method will be similar to `insert`, except we're not creating new nodes.
 We'll loop over the word like we did before, one character at a time.
 At any point, if we can't find the current letter in the current `TrieNode`'s map of children, then the word we're looking for was never inserted in the first place.
 Thus, we immediately return `None`.
 Otherwise, if we reach the last character of the string without having returned `None`, then that must mean that the current node is the word we were searching for*.
 So in that case, we return the current node.

 {% aside %}
 **Exercise**: Using the diagram from earlier, try to find the word `appreciate`, going down the trie one node at a time.
 What do you return, and at what point in the loop?
 Answer: Everything is fine for the common `app-` substring.
 But when we look at the letter `r`, we find that the current node, `app`, doesn't have that letter in its dictionary; it only has the letter `l`.
 Thus, we return `None`.
 {% endaside %}

 Here's the code: